SeTar-Bot/info-bot/README.md

-# info-bot
+# Truth-or-Dare
+<br><br>
+You Can Easly Change Or Add Questions
 <br>
 **Installation:**
 <br><br>
 First of all you should install <a href="https://nodejs.org/en/">Node.js</a>
 <br><br>
-Then use `npm install` in your terminal Or use `install.bat` to install the recommended modules
+Then use `npm install` in your terminal to install the recommended modules
 <br><br>
 Then use `node index.js` to run the bot Or use `start.bat` file to run bot
 <br><br>